Staff

 Ellie Yamanaka

 Ellie (she/her) grew up in the Seattle area and gained an early appreciation of birds and nature through our Nature Camp.
-After completing her Master of Music from the University of Texas at Austin, Ellie returned to Seattle and worked first as a Nature Camp Naturalist for Birds Connect Seattle before moving into the role of Community Engagement Manager.
+After completing her Master of Music from the University of Texas at Austin, Ellie returned to Seattle and worked first as a Nature Camp Naturalist for Birds Connect Seattle before moving into the role of Communications Manager.
 In her free time she freelances around the Puget Sound region as an acoustic and electric harpist, with a desire to create experiences that bring together music and environmentalism.

 (206) 523-8243 x110